joshhus/blockchain-sw-25/howto/console-upgrade-ocp.md

 | [{{site.data.keyword.blockchainfull_notm}} Platform v2.1.0](/docs/blockchain-sw?topic=blockchain-sw-whats-new#whats-new-9-24-2019) | 24 September 2019 | **Console and tools** <ul><li>2.1.0-20190918-amd64</ul> **Fabric nodes** <ul><li>1.4.3-20190918-amd64</ul> **CouchDB** <ul><li>2.3.1-20190918-amd64</ul> | **Fabric Version Upgrade** <ul><li>Fabric version 1.4.3</ul> **Additional platforms** <ul><li>Platform can be deployed on the OpenShift Container Platform 3.11</ul> |
 {: caption="Table 1. {{site.data.keyword.blockchainfull_notm}} Platform versions" caption-side="bottom"}

-If you are using {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 or v2.1.1, you cannot access the console from the Chrome browser on Mac OS Catalina when the console is deployed with the default configuration that uses self-signed certificates.
-For more information on how you can resolve this problem, see [Chrome browser on Mac OS Catalina](/docs/blockchain-sw-25?topic=blockchain-sw-25-sw-known-issues#sw-known-issues-catalina) in Known Issues.
-{:note}

 ## Platform limitations
 {: #upgrade-ocp-platform}